YaredNegede/captain/README.md

 A Spring Boot application that generates API from OpenAPI specification YAML files.

 ## Overview

-This project demonstrates how to build a REST API using Spring Boot with code generation from an OpenAPI 3.0 specification.
-The application uses the OpenAPI Generator Maven plugin to automatically generate API interfaces and model classes from a YAML specification file.

 ## Features

-- **OpenAPI-driven development**: API interfaces and models are automatically generated from the OpenAPI spec
-- **Spring Boot 3.2**: Built on the latest stable Spring Boot version
-- **RESTful APIs**: Two main API sets:
-  - **Users API**: CRUD operations for user management
-  - **Items API**: Operations for item management with category filtering
-- **Swagger UI**: Interactive API documentation available at runtime
-- **Bean Validation**: Request validation using Jakarta Bean Validation
-- **In-memory storage**: Simple in-memory data storage for demonstration purposes

 ## Technology Stack

 - Java 17